Posandu/tronic247/posts/how-to-show-github-contributors-of-a-file/index.md

 tags: ['github', 'javascript']
 img: /wp-content/uploads/2023/01/Get-Github-Commits-of-a-file.png
 updated: '2024-06-13'
+excerpt: Learn how to show the GitHub contributors of a file in a repository using the GitHub API and Alpine.js.
 ---

 While browsing the Ant Design documentation, I noticed that they show the GitHub contributors of a file at the bottom of the page.
 I thought it was a nice feature and wanted to blog about it.